joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 >Titus 3:3 (CSB) For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.

 The Christian comes upon seeing the glory and beauty and the holiness of God and just becomes undone.
-Now you and I might have the Paul's Road to Damascus radical transformation.
+Now you and I might not have the Paul's Road to Damascus radical transformation.
 Some do.
 Others might have been like C.S.
 Lewis who just gets on their motorcycle and at the end of a very short drive, just believes and trust in God.

 But we are all undone in one way or another at the sight of God and the beauty of his grace and gospel.
 And once you see it, you are never the same.
 You can't go back to what you once was.

 In that moment when you were saved by God, you felt helpless.
 Insecure.
 Fearful.
 Shaky ground.
-Like Paul cries out, "Wretched man that I am!
-Who is going to save me from this body of sin and death!"
-Or like the tax collector, standing in the back of the sanctuary, beating his chest and crying out, "Lord, have mercy on me, a sinner!"
+Like Paul cries out, **"Wretched man that I am!
+Who is going to save me from this body of sin and death!"** Or like the tax collector, standing in the back of the sanctuary, beating his chest and crying out, **"Lord, have mercy on me, a sinner!"**

 It was there when God saved you completely unto himself.
 For good.
 You and I as sinners in the sight of God are helpless--you wanna say as babies--but even babies breath and live.
 We were helpless and dead corpses at the bottom of the ocean.
 Who is going to save us?